NW Level 1 – General overview

 Reinforcement/Reward Delivery: Reinforcement is allowed for rewarding an indication and to motivate if needed.
 Food rewards need to be delivered to the dog and not placed on the ground.
 The intent for this program is to practice good etiquette so that a trial search area is not contaminated or compromised.
 Toy rewards are allowed as long as the search area is not compromised.

-Maximum Video Length: 8 minutes for all 6 searches merged into on video submission.
+Maximum Video Length: 8 minutes for all 6 searches merged into ONE video submission.
 Any time over this limit will result in an NY.
 Playlists will not be accepted.

 Additional samples of Level 1 passing videos

 Exercise 1-1: Interior Threshold Hide Under Chair

 Dog demonstrates it can find and indicate target odor placed under the seat of a chair, with the chair located at the threshold.
 The hide will be placed under the seat of an upright chair; the seat should be at least 12″ from the ground and the chair must be located at the threshold, located roughly within the first third of area.
 Handler must pick up and show the hide in camera view after dog is rewarded.

 Dog demonstrates it can find and indicate target odor under the lip of a bin or tote during an interior search.
 The hide will be placed under the lip of a bin, tote, trash can, etc. The handler may show the hide to the camera, however it is not required.

 Dog demonstrates independent searching to show they can search away from the handler.
 Handler to provide visible boundary line in an interior or exterior search area and the hide placed a minimum of 6’ from the boundary line.
 Handler must show the hide to the camera after dog is rewarded.